Barcelona Visitors Guide

 Language

 Yup, it isn’t Spanish.
-But Spanish (Castelleno) works everywhere.
+But Spanish (Castellano) works everywhere.
 And English works almost everywhere too.
 But if you want to endear yourself to the locals, here are a couple of Catalan phrases:

 - Good Morning – Bon dia.